maierfelix/nvk-examples/README.md

 # Running examples

+This repository contains examples and demos for [nvk](https://github.com/maierfelix/nvk) - a Vulkan API for node

 Some examples use libraries such as [gl-matrix](http://glmatrix.net/) or the WebAssembly port of [tinyobjloader](https://github.com/maierfelix/tolw)

 1. ``npm install`` to install dependencies (if any)

 2. ``npm run start --vkversion=1.1.92`` to run an example

 Note that the `vkversion` flag specifies the vulkan version you want to use.
-Make sure you generated and compiled the bindings for it, otherwise you will get an error
+Make sure you generated and compiled the bindings for it, otherwise you will suffer from bad life decisions

 ## Previews: